Summi51/Kritter_Backend_Coding_-Solution/Simple_Chatbot/README.md

 4. If no match is found, return a default response.

 ## Input
--A list of predefined question-answer pairs.
+- A list of predefined question-answer pairs.
--A user’s input question (string).
+- A user’s input question (string).

 ## Output
 Returns the answer corresponding to the closest matching predefined question or a default response if no match is found.

 ## Example
 **Question-answer pairs:**
--Question	            -Answer
+- Question	            - Answer
 What is your name?
 My name is Chatbot.
 How can I help you?
 I can assist you with your queries.
 What is the weather today?
 The weather is sunny.